MATRIX30/simple_shell/README.md

 This shell was developed by the following contributors:

-Tekoh Achu and Isabelle Ohaga
+Tekoh Palma Achu and Isabelle Ohaga